Treatment For A Herniated Disc In The Neck

-Traction is a popular and often effective treatment for a herniated disc in the neck.
+Cervical Traction is a popular and often effective treatment for a herniated disc in the neck.
 For an active disc herniation, traction should be used gently and is usually prescribed and administered by a physical therapist or chiropractor.
 If the herniations are not active, you should have a comprehensive approach.
 Traction can provide relief and also be a part of rehabilitation.
 What I usually recommend is to initially use a traction collar.
 This makes it easy to apply and use.
 You can use them in a sitting position and, although the traction levels are potentially greater, you use it to tolerance or to your comfort level.
 Not pumping it up as far as it will go, but just to the level where you feel relief.
 In general, these units are less expensive and will give you a good idea if traction will be beneficial.
-I think the Air Neck Traction is probably the most comfortable and effective of the collars for the price.
-The Cervical Traction Collar is one of the the best, however, it is more expensive.
-The TracCollar is good for use as a rigid type collar with traction, however, it is somewhat difficult to adjust and close since the closures are behind the neck and pose difficulty for those who have limited shoulder mobility.

-Another method to help with pain and muscle spasm is the use of a TENS Unit.
+Another method to help with pain and muscle spasm is the use of TENS Units.
 This is a battery powered electrical device that can be set up for treatment in the specific areas of pain by use of self adhesive electrodes.
 This may be prescribed for home treatment or as part of therapy, a health care provider may use more advanced forms of electro therapy or ultrasound.
-A tens unit is a safe, non-invasive, drug-free method of pain management
+A tens unit is a safe, non-invasive, drug-free method of pain management.

-Ergonomics are important and you can see proper ergonomics at sitting at the computer to help, and try not to read in bed – something that can be very detrimental, so you can use a Wedge Pillow System which helps keep the neck in a better posture.
-It is also important to use good Neck Pillows because you don’t want to lose any gains you have made with home or office neck pain treatment while sleeping in a poor neck posture.
+Ergonomics are important and you should do everything possible to institute proper ergonomics, especially for desk or computer workers.
+Try not to read in bed – something that can be very detrimental, so you can use a Bed Wedge Pillow System which helps keep the neck in a better posture.
+It is also important to use good Pillows because you don’t want to lose any gains you have made with home or office neck pain treatment while sleeping in a poor neck posture.